pillboxer/Cosi-Fan-Tutte/Movements/Come Scoglio.md

 <ins>*Bar 32:*</ins>

 **I**.
-Trumpet reintroduced while the bass is withdrawn until the last beat.
+Trumpet reintroduced while the bass and oboes are withdrawn until the last beat.
 Punctuated crotchets coming down the F Major triad in Bassoons and first violins.
 Second violins and violas play oscillating semiquavers.
 Triplet figure has moved to the oboes and bass.

+<ins>*Bar 33:*</ins>

+**V7**.
+Punctuated crotchets move to oboe and bass.
+Double stops in first violins.
+Oscillating semiquavers have moved from minor thirds to major seconds.

+<ins>*Bar 34:*</ins>

+**I**.
+Brass and winds withdrawn.
+Punctuated crotchets in first violins, mirrored by Fiordiligi.
+Triplets in violas and bass. to oboe and bass.
+Double stops in first violins.
+Oscillating semiquavers have moved from minor thirds to major seconds.

+<ins>*Bar 35:*</ins>

+**V7**.
+Crotchets move once more; now in the violas and bass.
+Double stops in the first violins.
+Minor sixth ascending leap for Fiordiligi.

+<ins>*Bar 36:*</ins>

+**I**.
+Highly melismatic line for Fiordiligi.
+A bit of non-functional èchappè like movement; descending down a minor second and leaping up a fourth.
+Before descending down an F Major scale.

+<ins>*Bar 37:*</ins>

+**V**.
+Double stops in the first violins.